Together, Restoring Their Names

-With fellows at colleges and universities across the greater Boston area, such as Wellesley College, Boston University, and Brandeis University, the initiative organizes programs about the Shoah year-round.
-This year’s content will include survivor talks on campus; student presentations about the Holocaust; increased use of social-media to commemorate victims, and screenings of the film, “Who Will Write Our History?”
-Some fellows will bring the initiative “off campus” for the first time, working to educate – for instance – high school students or immigrants preparing for US citizenship.
+With fellows at colleges and universities across the greater Boston area, such as Harvard University, MIT, Wellesley College, Boston University, and Brandeis University, the initiative organizes programs about the Shoah year-round.
+This year’s content will include survivor talks on campus; student presentations about the Holocaust; and increased use of social-media to commemorate victims.
+Some fellows will bring the initiative “off campus,” working to educate – for instance – high school students or immigrants preparing for US citizenship.
 We will also expand our Shoah learning “program menu” for campuses, which currently has more than three-dozen suggestions.

 Fellows will volunteer with the local survivor community this year, including providing transportation, organizing local events, and attending to survivors’ general needs.
 During the spring, fellows will visit Washington, DC. to lobby for increased support of survivors and more robust Shoah education around the country.
 The DC mission will also provide fellows with background to organize timely Holocaust Remembrance Day activities, including by making use of new content from the US Holocaust Memorial Museum.

 Select fellows will be invited to participate in a serving-learning trip to Europe.
 Since its creation in 2015, fellows have visited Poland for a trip focused on active memory, and Germany for a trip focused on women in the Shoah.
 Some of this year’s fellows will visit the Netherlands in January to learn about Jewish life in that country before, during and after the war.
 With an emphasis on the stories of Hitler’s youngest victims, including Anne Frank, fellows will share their findings in live-time on social media, as well as back on campus.